albert-gonzalez/backbone-training/README.md

   * Define url property with '/api/todolist'
 * Modify todo.list.view
   * Don't pass the static model array to the collection
-  * Fetch the results from the server
+  * Fetch the collection items from the server
 * Modify todo.view.js module
   * Change the template property assigning the html of the '#todo-template' element available in index.html.twig
   * Change the render method calling the underscore template method
-* Check out if everything works :)
+* Check if everything works :)